Ravi-chandera/Ravi-Chandera/README.md

 # Hello, I am Ravi Chandera
 I am working in AI at convegenius ai.
 I am part of product that generates insights from databases.
 On system level, It is Natural Language(NL) to SQL problem.
+I have made product complex so users can get insights with simple english text.
+Used agents, parallel processing, cost savings, fine tuning of embedding models, prompting and caching to solve complex user questions.
+Automated text entire pipeline so addition of new datasets become one click process.
 # Skills
 1. Python
 2. Pytorch/ Tensorflow